edward-martyr/nyoeghau.com-assets/source/_posts/2022-02-15-wakamurasaki.md

 As she was saying, the bishop came from afar, said, “Is it not totally exposed in here!
 Ah, only today, you are sitting by the porch!
 I just heard that Genji, the Chujo, came to this High Saint's place to pray for the protection from malaria.
 Because he came very secretly, I have not paid a visit to him while being here.”

 Then the nun said, “ah, it must be terrible.
-Did people see his strange looks?”, and lowered the blind.
+Did someone see our strange looks?”, and lowered the blind.

-The bishop said, “will you not take this chance to visit Hikaru Genji, who has stirred the world?
+The bishop said, “will you not take this chance to visit Hikaru Genji, who has made a fame in the world?
 He looks like a priest who has forgotten about the world, and very like a person who has forgotten the troubles of the world and carry a long-lived life.
 Please, go and greet him.”

 When the nun made the sound of standing up, Genji returned.
 “I ended up seeing an adorable person.
 Because such happens, the lechers all just take walks like this, and often find women who are unexpectedly attractive.
 Even if you just take a walk, it could happen that you find something unexpected like this by chance.”
 Genji interestedly thought.
 “Even so, that was such an adorable child!
 What person would she be?
 I wish to see her as a substitute for that person, even if just for my solace for day and night”, he thought, and became deeply interested.